Bengals pull off miracle comeback to make Super Bowl

 For the second straight week the Chiefs at home won the overtime toss and received the ball, after beating the Buffalo Bills last week, but a Patrick Mahomes interception gave the Bengals the chance to book their Super Bowl spot.

 Up stepped rookie kicker Evan McPherson who secured the 27-24 victory and the Bengals' third ever appearance in the Super Bowl.
-They will play either the San Francisco 49ers, who defeated the Bengals in their last Super Bowl in 1988, or the Los Angeles Rams.
+They will play either the San Francisco 49ers, who defeated the Bengals in both their other two appearances at the Super Bowl (1982, 89), or the Los Angeles Rams who host the Super Bowl on February 14.

 AdvertisementAdvertise with NZME.